-Retaliation: This policy prohibits acts or words taken against an individual or group of individuals involved in a protected activity.
-Protected activity includes making a good faith report under this policy; filing an external complaint; opposing in a reasonable manner and consistent with University policy an action reasonably believed to constitute a violation of this policy.
-Retaliation may also include acts or words taken against an individual or group of individuals because they have participated in proceedings under this policy.
+Retaliation: This policy prohibits acts or words against an individual or group of individuals because they have been involved in a protected activity.
+Protected activity includes making a good faith report under this policy; filing an external complaint; and opposing in a reasonable manner and consistent with University policy an action reasonably believed to constitute a violation of this policy.
+Retaliation may also include acts or words against an individual or group of individuals because they have participated in proceedings under this policy.
 Retaliation can take many forms, including, but not limited to, adverse action or violence, threats, and intimidation that would discourage a reasonable person (under similar circumstances and with similar identities to the complainant) from engaging in protected activity.
-Actions in response to a good faith report or response under this policy are considered retaliatory if they have a materially adverse effect on the working, academic, or University-controlled living environment of an individual or if they hinder or prevent the individual from effectively carrying out their University responsibilities.
+Actions in response to a good faith report or response under this policy are considered retaliatory if they have a materially adverse effect on the working, academic, or University-controlled living environment of an individual or if they hinder or prevent the individual from participating in proceedings under this policy or effectively carrying out their University responsibilities.
 All individuals and groups of individuals are prohibited from engaging in retaliation and will be held accountable under this policy.
 Concerns or questions about retaliation should be immediately reported to the University's Title IX Coordinator.